11 ways to have a creative summer with kids, including summer art activities, being inspired by nature, and encouraging open-ended play.

 Strewing is the perfect summer activity.
 It is the art of casually yet strategically leaving “invitations” for learning and creativity out for your kids to discover on their own.
 You get to sit back a little and your kids get to explore, all at the same time!

-10. Move your kids’ art space closer to the heart of the family action, if appropriate.
+10. Move your kids’ art space closer to the heart of the family action.

 We’ve discovered that if you choose an inviting space near the heart of the family action for your kids’ art space, it will actually be used.